OpenFreeEnergy/openfe/docs/reference/api/openmm_protocol_settings.rst

 OpenMM Protocol Settings
 ========================

-This page documents settings re-used by several OpenMM-based Protocols.
+This page documents the Settings classes used by OpenMM-based Protocols.

-Settings which are specific to a Protocol (e.g. LambdaSettings) are documented in the Protocol's individual documentation page.
+Details on which of these Settings classes are used by a given Protocol can be found on the individual Protocol API reference documentation pages:

+* :ref:`OpenMM Absolute Solvation Free Energy <afe solvation protocol api>`
+* :ref:`OpenMM Relative Free Energy <rfe protocol api>`
+* :ref:`OpenMM Molecular Dynamics Protocol <md protocol api>`

 Shared OpenMM Protocol Settings
 -------------------------------

+The following are Settings clases which are shared between multiple OpenMM-based Protocols.
+Please note that not all Protocols use these Settings classes.

 .. module:: openfe.protocols.openmm_utils.omm_settings